EECS150/asic_labs_fa21/lab3/spec.md

 of 0.63 V and 100 degrees C, and that it contains the setup timing checks.
 Another important file is `build/syn-rundir/gcd.mapped.v`.
 This is your synthesized gate-level Verilog.
 Go through it to see what the RTL design has become to represent it in terms of technology-specific gates.
 Try to follow an input through these gates to see the path it takes until the output.
-While these files are rarely ever read by humans, you may sometimes find yourself going through these during the process of debugging.
+These files are useful for debugging and evaluating your design.

 Now open the `final_time_PVT_0P63V_100C.setup.view.rpt` file and look at the first block of text you see.
 It should look similar to this: